Play Live Radio

 Firefighters battling the Canyon Fire Thursday.

-Some Los Angeles County neighborhoods evacuated.
+Some Los Angeles County neighborhoods have been evacuated.

 As of 11 p.m., no homes were reported lost.